verygoodplugins/wp-fusion-lite/README.md

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/verygoodplugins/wp-fusion-lite/issues?state=open)!

+## How can I report security bugs? ##

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-fusion-lite)

 ## Support ##
 This is a developer's portal for WP Fusion Lite and should _not_ be used for support.
 Please visit the [support page](https://wpfusion.com/support/contact) if you need to submit a support request.